saxoman/training-exercises/docs/coding-guides/build-specific-configurations.md

 Quick SSR note: SSR works by building all the client bundles like normal, but then rendering them in real-time.
 So,

-- the rest of your app from `main.server.ts` down has access to your build-time environment only, like your normal client bundles
+- the rest of your app from `main.server.js` down has access to your build-time environment only, like your normal client bundles
-- but `server.ts` (the file configuring and running express) has access to your serve-time environment variables
+- but `server.js` (the file configuring and running express) has access to your serve-time environment variables

 ### Less optimal alternatives